 Step 1 - Open the post composer

-Go to your LinkedIn homepage and click Start a post at the top of your feed.
+Go to your LinkedIn feed and click Start a post at the top.
 The composer window opens.

 linkedin-desktop-start-a-post